RogueAngelfire/the_horseshoe_inn_v1/README.md

 Thank you to Johann Alberts and Tim Nelson at the code institute for allowing me to have a greater understanding of Models and Views with this milestone assignemt.

+Also thank you to all the Tutors at the Code Institute for your assistance over the past year.

 Futher thank goes to ckz8780 for his amazin Django lessons with the code institute which was essential refernce material.